Online registration will be available Fall 2023

 All routine or as-needed prescription medications must be kept and administered by the camp nurse, and upon request, the camp nurse can also keep/administer any over-the-counter medications, vitamins/supplements, or essential oils your camper brings.
 An Authorization for Administration of Medication form is required for any medications, vitamins/supplements, or essential oils that will be kept by the camp nurse.
 (EpiPens, inhalers, and insulin may be kept with the camper if needed.
 Any other prescription medication allowed to be carried by the camper is at the discretion of the camp nurse.
 An Authorization for Administration of Medication form is still needed in these cases.)

-We offer a variety of food options, including gluten-free selections; however, we cannot guarantee that there is no cross-contamination.
+We offer a variety of allergy-friendly food options; however, we cannot guarantee that there is no cross-contamination.
 Campers may bring their own food along with a cooler for items that might require refrigeration.
 All rooms are equipped with a mini refrigerator.
 Ice machines are located in each residence hall.

 A camp nurse and medical security personnel are available 24 hours a day during the camp week.